vulppi-dev/IntREST/docs/API_REFERENCE.md

 ## MiddlewareNext

 The `MiddlewareNext` interface call the next middleware or route handler.
 If you send object in this function, the object will be merged with the property `custom` of the `IntRequest` interface.
+The `MiddlewareNext` return a `Promise` with the `IntResponse` interface and this **response must be returned** in the middleware.

 ### Properties